 COVID-19: Georgia Tech Human Subjects Research IRB Guidance for Non-Essential In-Person Restart of Research

-The following guidance document is to be used to determine how and when non-essential in-person human subjects research can restart.
-ALL researchers and human subject participants invovled in non-essential in-person research are to use the pre-screen questionnaire/script prior to performing research activities.
-The information sheet listed below is to be given to ALL in-person human subject participants during the informed consent procedure.
+The following guidance documents are to be used to determine how and when non-essential in-person human subjects research can restart.
+ALL researchers and human subject participants involved in non-essential in-person research are to use the screening documents prior to performing research activities.
+The information sheets listed below are to be given to ALL in-person human subject participants during the informed consent procedure.
 Please contact the Office of Research Integrity Assurance if you have any questions.

 Georgia Tech Central IRB Documents